AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-10-30-2023-q3-retrospective/2023-q3-retrospective.md

 - Publish 3 blog posts on ankursheel.com
 - Publish 3 book summaries on discoveriesinbookland.com
-- Get WordWhiz in the hands of beta testers and get the 1st release out
+- Get WordXplorer in the hands of beta testers and get the 1st release out
-- Get 10 more responses to the WordWhiz form
+- Get 10 more responses to the WordXplorer form
 - Lose 5 kgs
 - 25 consecutive pushups
 - 50 consecutive squats